eddyyonnie/Instagram/instant_gram/README.md

 * A clone for the instagram global app to approve mastery of procedural innovations.

 # User stories :
-    * As a user, I would like to concider being authenticaticatio.
+    * As a user, I would like to concider being authenticaticati.
     * As a user, I would like to get authenticated on login click.
     * As a user, I would like to log in.
     * As a user, I would like to create profile.